VirtusLab/git-machete/docs/source/cli/gitlab.rst

     -b, --branch=<branch>     Specify the branch for which the associated MR source branch will be set to its upstream (parent) branch.
 The current branch is used if the option is absent.

     --ignore-if-missing       Ignore errors and quietly terminate execution if there is no MR opened for current (or specified) branch.

+``update-mr-descriptions``:
+    Updates the generated sections ("intros") of MR descriptions that list the upstream and/or downstream MRs (depending on ``machete.gitlab.mrDescriptionIntroStyle`` git config key).

+    **Options:**

+    --all         Update MR descriptions for all MRs in the project.

+    --mine        Update MR descriptions for all MRs opened by the current user associated with the GitLab token.

+    --related     Update MR descriptions for all MRs that are upstream and/or downstream of the MR for the current branch.
+                  If ``machete.gitlab.mrDescriptionIntroStyle`` is ``up-only`` (default), then only downstream MR descriptions are updated.
+                  If ``machete.gitlab.mrDescriptionIntroStyle`` is ``full``, then both downstream and upstream MR descriptions are updated.

 **Git config keys:**